julienschmidt/httprouter/README.md

 ```

 Alternatively, one can also use `params := r.Context().Value(httprouter.ParamsKey)` instead of the helper function.

-Just try it out for yourself, the usage of HttpRouter is very straightforward.
-The package is compact and minimalistic, but also probably one of the easiest routers to set up.

 ## Automatic OPTIONS responses and CORS